-I am interested in scanning images of angels from recent books on religious art -- all printed within the last 20 years -- and putting them on greeting cards for resale.
-The artwork I want to scan was painted or drawn more than 200 years ago.
-Do I have to get the permission of the publishers of the books before proceeding?
+I love medieval art, and am interested in scanning images of angel paintings and sculptures from recent books on religious art and printing them onto greeting cards for resale.
+All of these books were printed recently, and are available in bookstores, but the images are not currently sold separately.
+The medieval artwork itself is all from the 12th and 13th centuries.
+Do I need to get the permission of the publishers of the books before proceeding?

-However, this rule may not apply to photos of three-dimensional works such as sculpture, or photos of artwork where the photographer exhibits some originality in the lighting or composition (for example, a photo of the Mona Lisa that is lit it in such a way that only Mona Lisa's face was visible, not the background).
+However, this rule is narrow.
+A photographer who can claim that he or she exerted any amount of originality or creativity in the photograph will likely be able to establish copyright protection.
+This is especially true for photos of three-dimensional works such as sculpture, or photos of artwork where the photographer exhibits some originality in the lighting or composition (for example, a photo of the Mona Lisa that is lit it in such a way that only Mona Lisa's face is visible, not the background).

 Therefore, it is risky to start scanning and copying photographs from a book without the publisher's permission.
 You would not want the publisher to discover your greeting card business online and initiate expensive litigation against you.
 A safer course of action would be to either (i) ask the publisher for permission beforehand; (ii) use open source photographs of medieval works of art, which many university art libraries offer; or (iii) visit museums and take photos yourself, in which you would have the exclusive photo copyright over the public domain works.